twisted/pydoctor/README.rst

 * New option ``-W``/``--warnings-as-errors`` to fail your build on documentation errors

-* Linking to the standard library documentation is more accurate now, but does require the use of an intersphinx inventory (``--intersphinx=https://docs.python.org/3/objects.inv``)
+* Linking to the standard library documentation is more accurate now, but does require the use of an Intersphinx inventory (``--intersphinx=https://docs.python.org/3/objects.inv``)

-* Caching of intersphinx inventories is now enabled by default
+* Caching of Intersphinx inventories is now enabled by default

 * Added a `Sphinx extension`__ for embedding pydoctor's output in a project's Sphinx documentation